hanabi/hanabi.github.io/other-conventions/Deleted_Conventions.md

 ### The Double Gentleman's Discard

+* Typically, when a player performs a *Gentleman's Discard*, it means that they knew **exactly** what the card was.
-* Often times, a card will have a clue on it, and a player will know that it is exactly one of two possible cards.
+* However, in some situations, a card will have a clue on it, and a player will know that it is exactly one of two possible cards.
+* If a player discards a card in this state, it promises **both** of the possible cards at the same time.
+Both cards will be on *Finesse Position*, similar to a normal *Gentleman's Discard*.
+* This is called a *Double Gentleman's Discard* because it "gets" two cards instead of one.
 * This convention was removed because it would lead to misplays after players made information-asymmetric reads.

 ### The Critical 4 Bluff